 There has been much attention in recent years to the concept of a “post-industrial” or “new” economy built on “high tech” and service industries.
-Too often, this viewpoint overlooks the continuing and vital importance of manufacturing in creating Canada’s wealth, and providing good jobs to millions of Canadians across the country.
-Emerging industries will play an important role in the future, but they cannot replace the multiple contributions of competitive manufacturing.
-This reality was driven home during the recent economic recession in Canada and globally, and many other countries are now implementing specific policies to stimulate the renewal of their industrial base.
+Too often, this viewpoint has overlooked the continuing and vital importance of manufacturing in creating Canada’s wealth, and providing good, well-paying jobs to millions of Canadians across the country.
+Emerging industries will play an important role in the future, but they cannot replace the multiple contributions to the economy of competitive manufacturing.
+This reality was driven home during the 2008-2009 global recession, and many other countries are now implementing specific policies to stimulate the renewal of their industrial base.

 Making Manufacturing a Priority for Government Policy

 - Governments need to make manufacturing competitiveness a top priority in balancing policy interests.
 This strategic “acid test” should apply to any new government policy measures, and to forthcoming expenditure reductions so as not to undercut important programs and services for industrial innovation, skills development, and essential physical and technological infrastructure.